As an Amazon Associate I earn from qualifying purchases. Purchasing through my Amazon links helps me keep the site up and running.

 I run an AirPlay server on each Raspberry Pi.
 This allows me to pull out my phone and broadcast music to any room or zone that I desire as long as I am connected to my WiFi network.

 It’s great when having a party.
-I can output music to every zone that people are using.
+I can output music from iTunes running on my Mac Mini to every zone that people are using.
 Everything is synced up perfectly and I can control volume individually.

 I have a TTS(text-to-speech) server running on each Pi that I use to talk to certain zones when events happen within SmartThings.